Psy-Fer/interARTIC/docs/installation.md

 ## Launching interARTIC

-Now launch a new terminal and go inside the interARTIC-venv virtual environment we created above by calling `source interARTIC-venv/bin/activate`.  interARTIC can be launched by running the provided `run-dev.sh` script (see Automatic launch below).
+Now launch a new terminal and activate the interARTIC-venv virtual environment we created above by calling `source interARTIC-venv/bin/activate`.  interARTIC can be launched by running the provided `run-dev.sh` script (see Automatic launch below).
 If something goes wrong, follow the steps under Manual launch below.

 ### Automatic launch